ajyoon/bml-lang.org/content/docs/the-language/language-overview.md

 The Blur Markup Language (BML) is a hybrid language combining Javascript, BML constructs, and whatever target format you use.
-Markdown and HTML are supported out of the box.

 # document structure {#document-structure}